 The independent and grassroots character of COCAL and its reliance on local autonomy are central to its unique role in advancing the interests of faculty and defending the quality and integrity of higher education.
 The principle of local autonomy is an effective way for dealing with the wide variations that exist in conditions, political traditions, and language.
 Local autonomy means that the extent to which different COCAL-related organizations participate in COCAL initiatives varies greatly.
 It is up to each organization to determine its own style and emphasis.

-The eleventh conference of the Coalition of Contingent Academic Labor (COCAL XI) will held from August 4-6, 2014, in New York City.
-Information will be posted to http://cocalinternational.org/index.html as it becomes available.
+The eleventh conference of the Coalition of Contingent Academic Labor (COCAL XI) was held August 4-6, 2014, in New York City.

 The tenth COCAL conference (COCAL X) was held August 9-12, 2012 in Mexico City.
 Topics included health care, social security, and retirement benefits; organizing and union rights; political and cultural rights; issues of diversity; relationships with students, administrators, and other campus workers; and more.
-You can download a flier for COCAL X here and read more about the event on the COCAL website.
+Read more about the event on the COCAL website.

 The ninth conference of the Coalition of Contingent Academic Labor took place August 13-15, 2010, in Quebec City.
 The conference was a great opportunity for contingent faculty and their allies to strategize and learn from one another.
 For more information, see the COCAL International Web site.